rtm/rtm.github.io/boberator.md

  1. an array-like construct containing pickers (**array picklist**), used to pick properties into an array

- 1. a parenthesized list of pickers, used in assignments (**variable picklist**), used to pick properties into variables
+ 1. a parenthesized list of pickers, used in assignments (**variable picklist**), used to pick properties into variables, or pick multiple properties in a subpicker

 ### Spreads in picklists